 Mail.ru Cloud is a cloud storage provided by a Russian internet company Mail.Ru Group.
-The official desktop client is Disk-O:, available only on Windows.
-(Please note that official sites are in Russian)
+The official desktop client is Disk-O:, available on Windows and Mac OS.

 last modified timeproperty, directories don't